Plans are being made for our 2022 Northern Appalachian Folk Festival. Stay tuned for more information as we develop plans.

 hosted The Wall That Heals in October, 2019

-The 2nd Annual National Vietnam War Veterans Day Program will be at the Historical and Genealogical Society of Indiana at 621 Wayne Ave.
+The 2nd Annual National Vietnam War Veterans Day Program was at the Historical and Genealogical Society of Indiana at 621 Wayne Ave.
 March 29th, 2020.
-Doors open at 5:30 pm.
-Program begins at 6:00 pm.
-For more Information call 724-463-9600

 MORE THAN A MUSIC FESTIVAL

 Welcome to the original Northern Appalachian Folk Festival, Inc. NAFF initially began in 2013 by Jim Dougherty through his passion and interest in Appalachian history.
 Through this event, he strives to share what’s so wonderful and interesting about the areas that make up Northern Appalachia through educational seminars, music, movies, and more.

 The 2022 Northern Appalachian Folk Festival, Inc. will feature two days of music, food, street vendors, beer, and Northern Appalachian history on our downtown's main street.